 Price of Plastic

-Studies have also found microplastics in 90 percent of the bottles tested.
+Studies have also found microplastics in 90% of the bottles tested.
 Unfortunately, even tap water contains microplastics now, but at much lower levels than bottled water (9.6 particles per liter versus 325 particles per liter).
 The long-term effects of consuming microplastics are unknown.

 The absence of widespread bottle-borne illnesses indicates that bottled water is generally safe, but for most Americans, tap water is safer.